scverse/pertpy/docs/usage/usage.md

 #### DIALOGUE

-A Python implementation of DIALOGUE for the discovery of multicellular programs.
+A **work in progress (!)** Python implementation of DIALOGUE for the discovery of multicellular programs.
 See [DIALOGUE maps multicellular programs in tissue from single-cell or spatial transcriptomics data](https://www.nature.com/articles/s41587-022-01288-0) for more details on the methodology.

 ```{eval-rst}